 An ex-miner described the brutal events that he witnessed at the Battle of Orgreave as the ‘worst day of his life’, during a talk about the infamous Miners Strike.

-Kevin Horn, 68, gave an eye-opening account of the clashes with police, where he and 94 others were arrested on 18 June 1984.
+Kevin Horne, 68, gave an eye-opening account of the clashes with police, where he and 94 others were arrested on 18 June 1984.

 Reflecting back on his arrest, he said: “Throughout the day we could hear doors slamming and people crying out.
 The lad in my cell took to drink and died shortly after.
 He could never get over the strike.”